SSE-LinuxAnalysis/IncrementalAnalysesEvaluation/README.md

 ### kernelhaven-evaluation-incremental.sh

 Runs the evaluation on all diffs-files in the ``./diff`` folder using the configuration file ``./config/configuration-incremental.properties`` as a template.
 When KernelHaven is executed it will work with a copy of the configuration file where DIFF_FILE_GENERATED_VALUE is replaced with the name of the current diff-file.
-It is assumed that the diff-files within the ``./diff/`` are ordered chronologically through their filename in alphabetical order.
+It is assumed that the diff-files within the ``./diff/`` folder are ordered chronologically through their filename in alphabetical order.

 ### kernelhaven-evaluation-reference.sh
 Runs the evaluation on all diffs-files in the ``./diff`` folder using the configuration file ``./config/configuration-reference.properties`` as a template.